cru/cru-website/src/content/announcements/redcap-14-dot-5-update.md

 We are pleased to inform you that the REDCap system has been successfully upgraded to version 14.5 (validated) and is fully operational as of 9:30 PM on Tuesday, February 25, 2025.
 Thank you for your patience and support during this process.

-For inquiries or concerns regarding this upgrade, please reach out to us at cru@ucalgary.ca.
+For inquiries or concerns regarding this upgrade, please reach out to us at chi@ucalgary.ca.